laurence100795/1975_Fan_Page/README.md

 <p>This page solely relies on if I get approved for the API key from SongKick or if I find another one that can full the same information.</p>
 <p>The Page will consist of a short and to the point opening paragraph and below will be events that will consist of basic information regarding dates, times, locations etc.</p>
 <p>In the wire frame it consists of only three forms but depending on how I am able to do this it is a subject of change and could increase.</p>
+<p><b>I didn't get Approved for the SongKick API but I managed to get one off Ticket Master so I will be using that API Key for the webiste instead.</b></p>
 <h3>Issue Page</h3>
 <p>This page will not be with the other links it will be located in the footer of every page.</p>
 <p>It will have a simple opening sentence with two form entries one for the ending email address and one for the report.</p>